List of Trinity College Dublin student organisations: Trinitones

 Trinitones is an all-male acappella ensemble established in 2012 which is one of the four choirs which make up "Trinity College Singers Society", along with Trinity Singers, Boydell Singers and fellow acappella group, Trinity Belles.
-Established in 2012, the group have toured Ireland and Australia and have released several covers of popular songs, most notably a viral music video of an acappella arrangement of Teenage Dirtbage by Wheatus in 2013.
+Established in 2012, the group have toured Ireland and Australia and have released several covers of popular songs, most notably a viral music video of an acappella arrangement of Teenage Dirtbag by Wheatus in 2013.

 Trinity Arts Festival Society

 The Trinity Arts Festival Society coordinates a week-long arts festival within Trinity College Dublin.
 Established in 2006, the festival is organised by a society committee with a goal to "promote the arts and arts-based societies within Trinity College and around Dublin".

 The festival society has received a number of awards from the Central Societies Committee of Trinity College at its annual Society of the Year Awards.
 The society were also awarded second place in the college's "Equality Champions Awards" in April 2017.